megamillions/Rename-Files/README.md

 # Rename Files

 Template to rename all the files in a directory to a specified format.

+Edit variables containing file extension, date convention, and flavor text within the script as needed.